General Strike Information

 - Are there precedents for reimbursement/compensation?

 Two years ago, none of the complaints for compensation were successful at SOAS.
 SOAS’ responsibility is to minimise the impact of the strikes as much as possible and they are taking steps to ensure this is happening.
 However, other institutions give a flat rate of £100 of compensation, and also offered to compensate their students in other ways (such as access to audit other modules) beyond monetary ones.
 You can read more on this on the OIA website here.
+And you can check your student consumer rights here.

 - Will my Tier 4 visa be affected by my attendance during strikes?